MicrosoftDocs/well-architected/well-architected/security/secure-development-lifecycle.md

 - **Be well-trained in secure code practices.**

   The development team should **have formal and specialized training in secure coding practices**.
-For example, web and API developers might need specific training to protect against cross-site scripting attacks, and backend developers can benefit from in-depth training to avoid database-level attacks like SQL injection attacks.
+For example, web and API developers might need specific training to protect against cross-site scripting attacks, and back-end developers can benefit from in-depth training to avoid database-level attacks like SQL injection attacks.

   Developers should be required to complete this training before they can gain access to production source code.